Female Boxer Fights For Her Right To Wear A Hijab In The Ring

-In November of 2016, Amaiya Zafar, a teenage boxer from Oakdale in Minnesota, was banned from competing in the Sugar Bert Boxing National Championships in Florida.
-However, officials didn’t disqualify Zafar for the usual run-of-the-mill behaviour like bad sportsmanship or punching a referee.
+In November of 2016, Amaiya Zafar, a teenage boxer from Oakdale, Minnesota, was banned from competing in the Sugar Bert Boxing National Championships in Florida.
+However, officials didn’t disqualify Zafar for the usual run-of-the-mill behavior like bad sportsmanship or punching a referee.
 They banned her for a uniform code violation.

 The 16-year-old is a devout Muslim.
 Meaning, she trains in a hijab and leggings.
 While her story has made rounds (no pun intended) on the web, Mashable recently caught up with the teen, who confessed to to feeling confounded by the entire ordeal.
 She had no idea that her garb would factor so heavily into her budding career.
 After all, she’s an athlete, not a model or celebrity.
 “I was ready, like, in the zone...we didn’t get anybody saying that I wouldn’t be able to fight, we thought it would just happen...then they disqualified me, that was it,” she explained to Mashable.